-When is my phone getting the Android L update: here's what we know about the release
+When is my phone getting the Android Lollipop update?
+Here's what we know about the release

-- Nexus 5 - Android L beta is out, official release arriving in the fall
+- Nexus 5 - in the next few weeks

-- Nexus 7 - Android L beta is out, official release arriving in the fall
+- Nexus 7 - in the next few weeks

 For most Android users: next year to never.